comp210ss2/comp210ss2.github.io/notes/qz06_topics.md

     - Complete graph
         - **Show that the number of edges in an undirected complete graph is $$\frac{v(v-1)}{2}$$ (can be done in a sentence)**
     - Planarity
-        - **Given a graph, be able to identify whether it is planar or not**
+        - **Given a graph or description of one, be able to identify whether it is planar or not**
         - If a graph is drawn and looks planar, then it is planar.
 If it does not look planar, it may still be planar (drawn differently).
     - Bipartite
         - **Given a graph or a description of one, be able to identify whether or not it is bipartite**